luketpickering/DUNEPrismTools/dox/ana_tools.md

                                      the detector.
                                   4: Visible hadronic energy, position within
                                      the detector.
+                                  5: True non-neutron energy, absolute off axis position.
     -b <binning descriptor>     : Energy binning descriptor that can be used to produce a perfect efficiency correction in
                                   the relevant off-axis bins.
+    -S                          : Make each diagnostic plot for each detector stop and each linear combination slice.
 ```

 ## `dp_XSecVarFriendTreeBuilder`